maoschanz/appfolders-manager-gnome-extension/README.md

+*Be careful if you want to use this repo's unstable version*

 # Appfolders Management (GNOME extension)
 A [GNOME extension](https://extensions.gnome.org/extension/1217/appfolders-manager/) allowing easy management of "appfolders" directly from the applications view.
 As a bonus feature, it is possible to change the number of columns.